matrix-org/matrix-appservice-irc/docs/irc_modes.md

 ## +s (Secret)

-By default the IRC bridge will automatically insert any newly joined rooms into the homeserver's room directory, if the room has not been bridged.
+By default the IRC bridge will automatically insert any newly joined rooms into the homeserver's room directory.
 The +s mode will mark the channel as secret and the bridge will not show it in the directory.
 The room will still be joinable however.

 ## Key protected (+k)